American Brilliant Period Cut Glass Vase Value Guide

 The typical price range for American Brilliant Period Cut Glass Vase is $150 - $180 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• Condition is paramount, as any chips or 'flea bites' on the sharp cut edges significantly reduce the $150-$180 valuation.
+• Condition is paramount; chips or 'flea bites' on the sharp cut edges significantly reduce the $150-$180 value.

 How to Identify American Brilliant Period Cut Glass Vase?

-• Check for high lead content by tapping the rim; authentic pieces should produce a clear, long-lasting bell-like ring.
+• Check for high lead content which gives the glass a heavy weight and a clear, bell-like ring when tapped.

 History of American Brilliant Period Cut Glass Vase